Window Film Blog

 Can you install window film on double-pane windows?

-The short answer is yes!
-You can install window film on double-pane windows, but there are some important considerations to keep in mind.
+We’re here to tell you that this is not true.
+You can install window film on double-pane windows, but there are some considerations to keep in mind.

 What is a double-pane or dual-pane window?